Privacy Notice- General Data Protection Regulation (GDPR)

 We will also process certain ‘special category’ data about our pupils including:

-- Special Educational Needs and Disabilities information
+- Special Educational Needs and Disabilities information (including the needs and ranking)

 - Race, ethnicity and religion